helm/helm-www/content/en/docs/intro/using_helm.md

 For more information on these commands, take a look at Helm's built-in help:
 `helm help`.

-In the next chapter, we look at the process of developing charts.
+In the next chapter, we look at the process of developing charts (coming soon for v3).